 So here is my official announcement blog post — my bestie Marnie and I plan to thru-hike the Pacific Crest Trail in 2022!!
 The trail traverses California, Oregon, and Washington, from Mexico to Canada, and is 2650 miles long.
 We plan to start at the southern terminus at the Mexico border and head north.
+It is a journey of five or six months, depending on how fast you hike.

 We have gotten our thru-hike permits from the Pacific Crest Trail Association (albeit for days at the end of May which isn’t feasible when hiking through the California desert, we are looking for cancellations to get a better date and a date together) and we are working to get prepared for the trail.